-The tuition for the program will be $1500 per semester totaling $4500 for the year.
-There will be additional expenses such as student activity fees and textbooks.
+The tuition for this certificate is $2,000 per semester totaling $6,000 to complete the program over 3 semesters of study.
+There will be additional expenses such as campus fees, student activity fees and textbooks.
 Tuition and fees are established by KU and the Board of regents and are subject to change at any time without notice.

 Fees are as follows:

 Financial aid is available for students who qualify.
 Students should not wait to be accepted into an academic program to begin the financial aid process.
 Even if the application deadline for the intended program is later in the year, students are strongly encouraged to complete the Free Application for Federal Student Financial Aid (FAFSA) by the March 1 priority deadline.
 Some financial aid grants and low interest loans have limited funding.
 After the priority deadline, any remaining financial aid will be awarded as available.